 You know what I never really envisioned loving to cook?
 A whole freaking roast chicken!
-Ok, I didn’t butcher it so technically it’s missing some parts, but BASICALLY a whole freaking chicken.
 Standing in the poultry aisle, it is tempting to reach for the nicely trimmed breasts or thighs and sometimes that's great.
-However, I am here to tell you that a whole chicken is where it's at.
+However, I am here to tell you that if you have the spoons for it, cooking a whole chicken is where it's at.
 Before you ask, yes, you will have to reach your hand inside of a chicken and yes, using it for a macabre puppet show will be hilarious and is a creative way to impress your guests (follow me for more hot hosting tips).

 - 3 cloves garlic minced

-- 1/2 tbsp fresh rosemary and/or thyme or 1/2 tsp dried
+- ½ tablespoon fresh rosemary or thyme or sage or ½ teaspoon dried